thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-06-26-how-artists-reshape-emerging-technology-research.markdown

 Unmitigated, this risk could encourage false confidence in inaccurate decisions.

 {% include image file='developers.jpg'
-   caption='Thoughtworks developers Angelica Perez and Sofia Tania with artist Karen Palmer' %}
+   alt='Women stand around a whiteboard with references to neural nets on it' caption='Thoughtworks developers Angelica Perez and Sofia Tania with artist Karen Palmer' %}

 By including affected communities in the development process, a more granular understanding of the system's capabilities and characteristics can be encouraged.
 This can not only alter the decisions made by the neural net itself, but can also improve decision-making by humans downstream, because of their improved awareness of what the system's outputs really mean.